zokhcat/pbudget/README.md

 Todo

 - define endpoints - done
-- Integration with DB to store users - done
+- Setup ORM & Run Migrations on DB - done
-- JWT Authentication
+- JWT Authentication - done
 - integrate everything with each other